vmware-nsx/eval-docs-ids-ips/README.md

         * Ability to provision VMs with up to 8 vCPU
         * Ability to provision up to 64 GB of memory
     * Network
-        * Single Standard or Distributed Portgroup (Management VLAN) used to deploy all VMs
+        * Single pre-configured Standard or Distributed Portgroup (Management VLAN) used to deploy all VMs In the example config, VLAN-194 is used as this isngle port-group
             * 7 x IP Addresses for VCSA, ESXi, NSX-T UA, Edge VM Uplink and External VM
             * 4 x IP Addresses for TEP (Tunnel Endpoint) interfaces on ESXi and Edge VM
             * 1 x IP Address for T0 Static Route (optional)
             * All IP Addresses should be able to communicate with each other.
 These can all be in the same subnet (/27).
-In the exampe configuration provides the 10.114.209.128/27 subnet is used for all these IP addresses
+In the example configuration provided the 10.114.209.128/27 subnet is used for all these IP addresses/interfaces.
     * Storage
         * Ability to provision up to 1TB of storage